 The simple answer is before it’s too late.
 Dementia, coma and strokes are the most common reasons why people lose the capacity to make decisions for themselves.
-Once capacity has been lost, you are no longer deemed able to appoint an attorney.
-If this happens, no one might have authority to pay your bills, check your income and make crucial decisions about your medical treatment.
+Once capacity has been lost, you are no longer allowed to appoint an attorney.
+This could leave you with no one able to pay your bills, check your income and make crucial decisions about your care and medical treatment.
 Ultimately, the Court of Protection has to appoint a Deputy instead.
 In the short term this is usually your Local Authority.
-Getting a relative appointed as a Deputy after this takes months and costs thousands, much more hassle and expense than having an LPA already in place.
+Getting a relative appointed as a Deputy after this takes months and costs thousands of pounds, much more hassle and expense than having an LPA already in place.

 There is a Financial Decisions LPA and a Health and Care LPA.
-The reason for there being two to cover these separate areas is that whilst most people choose the same Attorneys for both, you do have the option to choose different people if you wish.
-For example, you might want an accountant to take charge of your money and a relative to look after your care.
+The reason for there being two for these separate areas is that whilst most people choose the same Attorneys for both, you do have the option to choose different people if you wish.